arnavgautam/TreeHacks2015/Demos/Demo-Geolocation-PHP-Service/Demo.md

 <a name="summary" />
 ## Summary ##

-In this demo, you saw how to create a web site on Windows Azure, how to push your source code up using GIT, and how to configure and connect to your MySQL database.
+In this demo, you saw how to create a web site on Microsoft Azure, how to push your source code up using GIT, and how to configure and connect to your MySQL database.